snakemake/snakemake/docs/snakefiles/rules.rst

 Here, the value the function ``get_mem_mb`` returns grows linearly with the number of threads.
 Of course, any other arithmetic could be performed in that function.

+Both threads and resources can be overwritten upon invocation via `--set-threads` and `--set-resources`, see :ref:`user_manual-snakemake_options`.

 Standard Resources
 ~~~~~~~~~~~~~~~~~~